kavingray/wp-ui/readme.txt

 = Why can't i select the other option tabs after using "Visualize and select" in the options panel? =

-This is because another copy of jQuery UI was loaded in the stylechooser.
+This is because another copy of jQuery UI was loaded for the stylechooser.
 Please save changes and try again.
 It should work now.
-So does, after page refresh.
+So will it, after page reload.

 = Where can i get help about this plugin? =